NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Reanimator Dedication.md

 **Prerequisites** able to cast animate dead with a spell slot
 * * *
 You have dedicated your studies to the art of raising and commanding undead.
-If you're a spontaneous spellcaster with [[Spells/Summon Undead|Summon Undead]] in your repertoire, it becomes a signature spell in addition to your usual signature spells.
+If you're a spontaneous spellcaster with [[Summon Undead|Summon Undead]] in your repertoire, it becomes a signature spell in addition to your usual signature spells.
 If you're a prepared spellcaster with animate dead in your spells known, spellbook, or the like, you can spend 10 minutes contemplating undeath to replace one of the spells you've prepared in your spell slots with an animate dead spell of the same rank.
 In addition, if you're able to target the mostly intact remains of an appropriate type of dead creature when casting animate dead, the undead you animate gains a +1 status bonus to attack rolls, AC, saving throws, and skill checks for the duration of animate dead.

 [[Feat_Feature Effects/Effect_ Reanimator Dedication|Effect: Reanimator Dedication]]